Unveiling Stochasticity: Universal Multi-modal Probabilistic Modeling for Traffic Forecasting: Methodology

 \subsection{Derived Predictions}

-From the predicted distribution, we extract point estimates and confidence intervals to demonstrate the versatility of our multi-modal probabilistic predictions across various application scenarios.
+From the predicted distribution, we extract point estimates and interval-based predictions to demonstrate the versatility of our multi-modal probabilistic predictions across various application scenarios.
 The Bayesian average of the predicted distribution can serve as a point estimate, which is the weighted sum of the component means:

-We propose a computational method to derive confidence intervals that prioritize high-density regions.
-The procedure is described in Algorithm~\ref{alg: confidence interval derivation}.
-Figure~\ref{fig:gmm_density_interval} illustrates an example confidence interval using a three-component GMM.
+We refer to our interval-based prediction as High-Density Prediction Sets (HDPS), i.e., a set of sub-intervals at a certain confidence level while prioritizing high-density regions.
+The procedure is described in Algorithm~\ref{alg: hdps derivation}.
+Since this work targets traffic speed prediction, the range of interest is from 0 to the speed limit of each dataset, and the numerical density is evaluated with 2000 points evenly spaced in this range.
+Figure~\ref{fig:gmm_density_interval} illustrates an example HDPS using a three-component GMM.
 For intuition, one can imagine a density threshold, i.e., the horizontal line in Figure~\ref{fig:gmm_density_interval}, intersecting the density curve.
 This threshold line may have multiple intersections with the density curve, and each resulting segment corresponds to a sub-interval at the given confidence level.
 When the Gaussian components are well-separated and have small variances, the density curve for a GMM with $K$ components can have $K$ peaks.
 As a result, the threshold line can have up to $K$ line segments inside the density curve, yielding up to $K$ sub-intervals for a given confidence level.